dhellmann/pymotw-3/source/zipimport/index.rst

 .. module:: zipimport
     :synopsis: Load Python code from ZIP archives.

-:Purpose: Import Python modules saved as members of ZIP archives.

 The :mod:`zipimport` module implements the :class:`zipimporter` class, which can be used to find and load Python modules inside ZIP archives.
 The :class:`zipimporter` supports the "import hooks" API